JoGall/nylon/README.md

+# Nylon image analysis
-An automated procedure to quantify encapsulation, melanisation and length of nylon monofilaments used in immunological assays
+An automated procedure to quantify encapsulation, melanisation and length of nylon monofilaments used in immunological assays.

 ### Requirements and compilation